Event Open to All from Beginner to Elite

 Don’t be afraid to be early on Sunday, you are better off having some extra time than being rushed.

-There will be 4 Pit Stop along the 100 mile route, 3 on the 60mi, and 1 on the 30 mile route.
+There will be 4 Pit Stops along the 100 mile route, 3 on the 60mi, and 1 on the 30 mile route.
 Each Pit Stop will be fully stocked with Water, HEED Drink Mix, Hammer Gel, Endurolyte Fizz, Bananas, PB&J Sandwiches, Cookies, Chips and Pretzels.

 Bathrooms Pit Stop will have bathrooms.
 Please use bathrooms.